webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 Merged Inventory
 ^^^^^^^^^^^^^^^^

 A merged inventory is the result of a union of two or more Inventories and/or Sub-selected inventories.
-It is denoted by type 'inventory-merge'.
+It is denoted by type ``inventory-merge``.

 It requires contributing Inventories and/or contributing Sub-Selected-inventories to be specified using the 'contributors' attribute.
 For example: